GfSE/SpecIF/documentation/02_Concepts.md

 This specification document consists of different parts.
 They all together describe the complete concepts behind SpecIF.

-Some parts of SpecIF have their own version numbers/revisions.
+Some parts of SpecIF have their own version numbers/revisions to allow for independent development steps.
-So it a SpecIF release consists of a set of different parts with different versions.

-This specification describes the release of SpecIF 1.1.
-The revision SpecIF 1.1 is the first official release of SpecIF.
+This specification describes the release of SpecIF 1.1, which is the first official release of SpecIF.
 It is not called 1.0, because the development of the different parts of SpecIF took some time and parts where presented earlier as version 1.0.
-To avoid misunderstandings and confusion, the first offical release is called SpecIF 1.1!
+To avoid misunderstandings and confusion, the first official release is called SpecIF 1.1!

 This release of *SpecIF 1.1* consists of the following parts, described in the following chapters: